France’s Magical Dordogne

-PLEASE UNDERSTAND THAT THIS IS A PRELIMINARY ITINERARY
+PLEASE UNDERSTAND THAT THIS IS A WORKING ITINERARY

 AND THAT ALL ASPECTS OF IT ARE SUBJECT TO CHANGE.

-- All accommodations at Château de Marouatte in a single or double occupancy room during trip dates (all rooms on this trip have private bath).
+- All accommodations at Château de Marouatte in a single or double occupancy room during trip dates.
 A single supplement applies for those wishing to have their own room throughout the trip.
 Please specify Twin (2 beds) or Double (one large bed) if you’re sharing (certain room configurations may be limited).

 - Group transfers from and back to Angoulême train station to and from the castle.

 - Transportation for day trips organized as group activities (or rent your own car for maximum flexibility).

-- All entry fees for group activities as outlined in the itinerary below.
+- All entry fees for group activities as outlined in the itinerary.